junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 Heaven is heavily guarded, nowadays.
 By Raphael's troops and his loyalists.
 Cas's army is on the far periphery of the Heaven, still assembling but far too few in number and in power.
-Going into the private chamber area where the souls are secured is no less than suicide mission.
+Going into the private chamber area where the souls are secured is no less than a suicide mission.
 He goes anyway.

 Sneaking into the white corridor covered by too bright light from all directions, he looks for the names on the doors.
 With everyone that has a last name "Winchester", he finds John and Mary, he finds Henry, their distant cousins from other branches, people not related but has the same last name.
 But there is no Dean.
 In all the human history with all the human named "Winchester", there is no "Dean" in the Heaven, born 1979, died 2010.
 Not in John and Mary's chamber, not anywhere.